Michael Curtiz: 1940s

 Mildred Pierce was nominated for six Academy Awards, including Best Picture.
 Only Crawford won, for Best Actress, her first and only Oscar.
 The novel's author, James M. Cain, gave her a leather-bound copy of Mildred Pierce, which he inscribed: "To Joan Crawford, who brought Mildred to life as I had always hoped she would be, and who has my lifelong gratitude."
 The film returned Crawford to the ranks of leading stars.

 After the success of the film, Jack Warner gave Curtiz two new and exceptional contracts in appreciation, boosting his salary and reducing the number of films he had to direct each year to two.

-William Powell starred in Life With Father (1947).
+William Powell stars in Life with Father (1947).

 Curtiz directed William Powell and Irene Dunne in Life with Father (1947), a family comedy.
 It was a big hit in the United States, and was nominated for four Academy Awards, including Best Actor for Powell.
 During Powell's career, he acted in 97 films; his third and last nomination was for this film.
 One review stated, "He is magnificent in the role, imbuing it with every attribute of pomp, dignity, unconscious conceit, and complete loveableness!
 His is one of the really great screen performances of the year ... that crowns a long screen life."

 In the late 1940s, Curtiz made a new agreement with Warner Bros. under which the studio and his own production company were to share the costs and profits of his subsequent films with his films to be released through Warner Bros.
 "I'm going to try to build my own stock company and make stars of unknowns.
 It is getting impossible to sign up the big stars, because they are tied up for the next two years," he said.
 He also said that he was less concerned with looks than personality when using an actor.
 "If they are good-looking, that's something extra.
 But I look for personality."

 He soon learned that good stories were even harder to come by: "Studios will pay anything for good stories ... they will buy it up before anyone else can get it," he complained.
 The story for Life With Father was said to have cost the studio $300,000, and the full budget for making the film was about $3 million.

 The subsequent films did poorly, however, whether as part of the changes in the film industry in this period or because Curtiz "had no skills in shaping the entirety of a picture".
 Either way, as Curtiz himself said, "You are only appreciated so far as you carry the dough into the box office.
 They throw you into gutter next day".